 And wisdom to know the difference.” — Reinhold Niebuhr

 Paradoxical intention is a good antidote too.
 This means that we try to do the opposite of what we typically do for a period of time and keep an open mind and observe how things go.
 We can then see if the outcome is better than what we usually do or if it has taught us something about what will be best for us going forward.

 Anything that creates a double bind is potentially helpful for encouraging people to take more responsibility in their lives.
-One way is to remind someone who struggles to make their own decisions that by not deciding, they are still making a choice to not choose.
-This means that no matter what they do, it is impossible to not make a decision that impacts the direction of their lives.
-Even if we choose to follow what someone else wants us to do, we are still making a choice to do this.
+One way is to remind someone who struggles to make their own decisions that by not deciding, they are still making a choice not to choose.
+This means that no matter what they do, it is impossible not to make a decision that impacts the direction of their lives.
+Even if we choose to follow what someone else wants us to do, we still choose to do this.
 Therefore, why not take responsibility for our own lives and forge our own paths?

 There are three types of isolation:

 “A. Interpersonal isolation: isolation from other individuals, experienced as loneliness

 B. Intrapersonal isolation: parts of oneself are partitioned off from the self, and

 C. Existential isolation: “an unbridgeable gap between oneself and any other being.”